-Since V2.10 IRAF magtape devices have been described by the "tapecap" file, dev\$tapecap.
-This replaced the "devices" file used in earlier versions of IRAF.
+Since V2.10 IRAF magtape devices are described by the "tapecap" file, dev\$tapecap.
+This replaces the "devices" file used in earlier versions of IRAF.
 The tapecap file describes each local magtape device and controls all i/o to the device, as well as device allocation.

 In V2.10 IRAF there was one tapecap file per IRAF installation and all client nodes sharing the same central version installation required device entries in the global tapecap file.
 In V2.11 this scheme has been generalized to allow each host to have its own private tapecap file, with a fallback to the generic tapecap file if no host-specific file is found.
-The system will look first for a configuration file called tapecap. node where node is the hostname of the server the tapecap file describes.
+The system will look first for a configuration file called tapecap.node where node is the hostname of the server the tapecap file describes.
 If that is not found the default tapecap file will be used.
+In this way a separate tapecap file can be created for each node allowing a name such as 'mta' to always refer to the first tape on that machine regardless of whether it varies in type from node to node.
+Alternatively, sites may wish to maintain only a single tapecap file with generic device names describing the different types of tape drives available on the local network.
+In either case the devices.hlp file described in the next section should be edited to document for the user the tape devices available at your site.